-This process of veiling the differences, considering the historical, social and cultural idiosyncrasies of the present day, coexists with another, also generated by the polarization and pulverization of the places and discourses: the process of production of differences.
-When one narrates the day-to-day of the favelas, for example, from the perspective of such differentiated voices and places, we are induced to be attentive to the fact that the categories defined to explain the logic that governs the formatting of the texts and the technical images need to become more fluid, at the risk of preventing us from ever speaking to the other again.
-Particularly in this case, it is worth paying attention to what Guimarães & Lima (2007:149) say in relation to the difficulties of encountering the other in the ambit of representation: "[they] increase exceptionally when it is a matter of filming the other from a different class, the ones who belong to a social group beyond (...) the edge of the visible sphere".
+This process of veiling the differences, considering the historical, social and cultural idiosyncrasies of the present day coexists with another, also generated by the polarization and pulverization of the places and discourses: the process of production of differences.
+When one narrates the day-to-day of the slums, for example, from the perspective of such differentiated voices and places, we are induced to be attentive to the fact that the categories defined to explain the logic that governs the formatting of the texts and the technical images need to become more fluid, at the risk of preventing us from ever speaking to the other again.
+In this, especially, it is worth turning our attention to what Guimarães and Lima say (2007: 149) regarding the difficulties of encountering the other in such representation: "[they] increase exceptionally when it is a matter of filming the other from a different class, the ones who belong to a social group beyond (...) the edge of the visible sphere".

-Hence, profiling voices and scenes that are propagated in default of the other is a mere stimulus for the production of differences, since it is important to remember that the search for truth (Foucault, 1996) is still in play.
-In other words, the one who speaks through the media continues to be the one that is believed to be the more legitimate speaker, and what occurs in these cases is the alternation of roles or powers in the mediatic space, because the one who speaks is always an I who discredits the other.
+Hence, profiling voices and scenes that are propagated in default of the other is a mere stimulus for the production of differences, since it is important to remember that the search for truth (Foucault, 1996) is still at stake.
+In other words, the one who speaks through the media continues to be the one that is believed to be the more legitimate speaker, and what occurs in these cases is the alternation of roles or powers in the mediatic space, because the one who speaks is always an "I" who discredits the other.
 Therefore, we believe that the difference produced in that discourse is purely an effect, as well as the truth that it relies on.
-In this context, it is worth noting that the process of production of differences, which does not result in a relation of alterity, is simply part of the logic of latter-day capitalism - a time when informationand knowledge-producing machines achieve primacy.
+In this context, it is worth noting that the process of production of differences, which does not result in a relation of othering, is simply part of the logic of later-day capitalism - a time when information- and knowledge-producing machines achieve primacy.
 Thus, it is in this scenario that while it is important to know what the discourse says, it is fundamental to investigate what it does.